pallets/flask/docs/api.rst

    .. attribute:: files

-      A :class:`~werkzeug.MultiDict` with files uploaded as part of a `POST` or `PUT` request.
-Each file is stored as :class:`~werkzeug.FileStorage` object.
-It basically behaves like a standard file object you know from Python, with the difference that it also has a :meth:`~werkzeug.FileStorage.save` function that can store the file on the filesystem.
+      A :class:`~werkzeug.datastructures.MultiDict` with files uploaded as part of a `POST` or `PUT` request.
+Each file is stored as :class:`~werkzeug.datastructures.FileStorage` object.
+It basically behaves like a standard file object you know from Python, with the difference that it also has a :meth:`~werkzeug.datastructures.FileStorage.save` function that can store the file on the filesystem.

    .. attribute:: environ